 Mr. Eckerly is a published legal author and frequent lecturer.
 As an author, he has written articles for bar associations and trade groups, as well as co-authored law review articles and book chapters.
 As a lecturer, he has presented to manufacturing associations and fellow attorneys, including the American Bar Association.

 For seven consecutive years, Mr. Eckerly was selected for inclusion in the Illinois Super Lawyers Rising Stars list.
 No more than 2.5% of lawyers under the age of 40 in the State of Illinois are selected for this honor.
-For the last two consecutive years, he has been recognized as an Emerging Lawyer by Leading Lawyers.
+From 2015-2017, he was recognized as an Emerging Lawyer by Leading Lawyers and in 2018 he was recognized as a Leading Lawyer.
 In 2006, Mr. Eckerly was one of only five attorneys selected by Michigan Lawyers Weekly for its “Up & Coming Lawyers” recognition.

 - Selected for inclusion in the Illinois Super Lawyers Rising Stars list (no more than 2.5% of lawyers in the state under the age of 40 are selected), nominated and selected by peers in the legal community (2009-2015)